-Can you perform a Cluster Sample of states?
+Can you perform a cluster sample of states?

-So none of those really make any sense.
+Therefore, none of those really make any sense.
 The way out of the box here is a multi-stage design.

+Multi-stage sampling is a common sampling procedure utilized when the population is very, very large.
 With multi-stage sampling, you continue zooming in from larger areas to smaller and smaller areas until you can find a small enough sample of the people you need.